Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

         at <anonymous>:1:1
     ```

     The recipient can approve the extension only once.
-Executing `quorumExtension.approveExtension` once extension process is completed will result in the below error
+Executing `quorumExtension.approveExtension` once extension process is completed will result in the below error:

     Command: